judka-uriel/uriel-book/uriel_en.md

 of people without unnecessary suffering.

-If the Orthodoxes had accepted me and had not refused to perform circumcision, I would be earning much more money, and I would give to Jewish needs, and I would donate even more to charity.
+If the Orthodoxes had accepted me and had not refused to perform circumcision, I would be earning much more money, and I would donate even more to charity.

 So recently, when the pain intensified to the point that internal organs began to fail, and further delay became life-threatening, I had to stop waiting for help from the Orthodoxes, and I performed the *brit milah* ritual myself, as it is said in Tehilim [118:8](https://www.sefaria.org/Psalms.118.8):

-> It is better to take refuge in the L‑rd than to trust in man.
+> It is better to take shelter in the L‑rd than to trust in man.

 and also in Tehillim [146:3](https://www.sefaria.org/Psalms.146.3):